MicrosoftDocs/terminal/TerminalDocs/group-policy.md

 ### Add the administrative template to an individual computer

-1. Unzip the `GroupPolicyTemplates-<Version>.zip` file to your **Policy Definition** template folder.
-(Example: `C:\Windows\PolicyDefinitions`)
+1. Unzip the `GroupPolicyTemplates-<Version>.zip` file to your **Policy Definition** template folder (`C:\Windows\PolicyDefinitions`)

 > [!NOTE]
-> The `WindowsTerminal.adml` file in the `en-US` folder will apply the policy even if you are not using an `en-US`-based machine.
+> You can always use `en-US` as this is the fallback language.
+If no correct language exists, `en-US` will be used.

 ### Add the administrative template to Active Directory

 1. On a domain controller or workstation with RSAT, go to the **PolicyDefinition** folder (also known as the Central Store) on any domain controller for your domain. <br>
 For older versions of Windows Server, you might need to create the PolicyDefinition folder.
-For more information, see [How to create an manage the Central Store for Group Policy Administrative Templates in Windows](/troubleshoot/windows-client/group-policy/create-and-manage-central-store).
+For more information, see [How to create an manage the Central Store for Group Policy Administrative Templates in Windows](/troubleshoot/windows-client/group-policy/create-and-manage-central-store)
 2. Copy the `WindowsTerminal.admx` file to the **PolicyDefinition** folder.
-(Example: `%systemroot%\sysvol\domain\policies\PolicyDefinitions`)
+(`%systemroot%\sysvol\domain\policies\PolicyDefinitions`)
 3. Copy the `WindowsTerminal.adml` file to the matching language folder in your language folder in your Policy Definition folder.
-Create the folder if it does not already exist (Example: `%systemroot%\sysvol\domain\policies\PolicyDefinitions\EN-US`)
+Create the folder if it does not already exist
+(Example: `%systemroot%\sysvol\domain\policies\PolicyDefinitions\EN-US`)
-4. If your domain has more than one domain controller, the new ADMX files will be replicated to them at the next domain replication interval.
+4. If your domain has more than one domain controller, the new ADMX files will be replicated to them at the next domain replication interval

 > [!NOTE]
 > You can always use `EN-US` as this is the fallback language.
 If no correct language exists, `EN-US` will be used.